philippneugebauer/philippneugebauer.github.io/_posts/2015-12-17-comparison-of-smartgit-and-sourcetree.markdown

 The code to demonstrate my findings is published in this [GitHub repository](https://github.com/philippneugebauer/git_gui_test).

+Since both tools have their pros and cons, there is no best tool which outperforms the other tool.
+In consequence, you should select the best fitting tool based on my findings and your impression.
+A free license in a commercial environment leads to the selection of `SourceTree`, while an important support for text change displays favors the application of `SmartGit`.

 Do you know other important factors I didn't consider?
 Do some points need to be clarified?